iwilfried/dracula/README.md

 - Click on link in the above table to download the deck with the specific theme.

-- Download [`prettify.apkg`](prettify.apkg) to install all the themes in one master deck.
+- Download [`./themes/Dracula/Dracula.apkg`](Dracula.apkg) to install all the themes in one master deck.

-- To download decks for specific note type, choose the note type folder from the `notetypes` directory under the theme directory. (`themes/THEME/notetypes/NOTETYPE`)

 ### Usage